williamchanrico/docker-debian-builder/README.md

 With Docker, you can set up a clean build environment for Debian packaging purposes.
 The container is using Ubuntu 18.04 as the base image.

-Assuming that you already have the packaging files to build a `deb` package.
+Will assume that you already have the packaging files to build a `deb` package.

 ## Example For Building Golang Project